makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP90.md

     - Developing an Arbitration Framework for the Arbitration Scope.
     - Providing expert input to the Governance Security Scope.
 - Taking a specific interest in the drafting of the Endgame Constitution.
-- Actively developing a documentation site for the Endgame in collaboration with SES modeled on the [Maker Operational Manual](manual.makerdao.com).
+- Actively developing a documentation site for the Endgame in collaboration with SES-001 modeled on the [Maker Operational Manual](manual.makerdao.com).

 #### Absorbing GovComms Roles